-The risk of recurrence, having another pregnancy affected by anencephaly or another neural tube defect is increased, and may be up to 2%.
+The risk of having another pregnancy affected by anencephaly or another neural tube defect is increased.
 You may be referred to genetic counseling to discuss your risks and testing options for future pregnancies.
-Taking folic acid supplements before and early in pregnancy can reduce this risk significantly.
-It's recommended that all women who can get pregnant take a daily supplement containing 0.4 to 0.8 milligrams of folic acid.
-A higher dose of 4mg daily may be recommended for those at higher risk.
+Taking folic acid supplements before and during early pregnancy can significantly reduce this risk.